 (Chronic Glaucoma; Glaucoma)

-describes a group of eye disorders that causes damage to the optic nerve.
-This degenerative eye disease is one of the leading causes of chronic blindness in the US.
+describes a group of eye diseases that cause damage to the optic nerve.
+This degenerative eye disease is one of the leading causes of chronic blindness in the United States.

 |Copyright © Nucleus Medical Media, Inc.

 Open-angle glaucoma is caused by increased intraocular pressure.
 Within the eye, fluid is made and then drained from the eye.
 If either the fluid is made too quickly (not common) or drains too slowly, then the pressure of the eye can increase, leading to damage to the optic nerve.

 This damage to the optic nerve can lead to a decrease in peripheral vision and may eventually cause blindness.

 The risk of glaucoma increases with age.
 Glaucoma is more common in African American and Hispanic people.
 Other factors that may increase your chance of getting glaucoma include:

 - Glaucoma in one eye—This increases the risk of developing glaucoma in the other eye.